sarah-antillia/Image-Distortion-Tool/README.md

 distortions            = [0.01, 0.02, 0.03]
 </pre>
 Please note that there are three elements in distortions list as shown above.<br>
-By this example, you can easily see the distortion effect by those parameters.
+By this example, you can easily see the distortion effects by those parameters.

 <br>
 MeshedPicture <br>